Joe Brady (American football coach): Early life

-Son of Joe and Jodi, brother of Jacey (former Miami Dolphins cheerleader), Brady was born in Miami Lakes, Florida and grew up in Pembroke Pines, Florida where he was a four-year letterwinner as a wide receiver at Everglades High School.
+The son of Joe and Jodi, and brother of Jacey, Brady was born in Hollywood, Florida, and grew up in Pembroke Pines, Florida, where he was a four-year letterwinner as a wide receiver at Everglades High School.

 Playing career

 Brady spent four years as a wide receiver for the William & Mary Tribe from 2009–2012.
 As a junior, he appeared in all eleven games.